 So today, let’s ditch the “bank speak” and talk like humans.
 Let us give you the scoop on how interest rates can work with you or against you.

 Put simply, interest rates are fees that lenders charge so they can make money on loans.

-When you repay your loan each month, the money goes two places:
+When you repay your loan each month, the money goes into two virtual buckets:

-- first, toward that month’s interest payment (because you have to pay up-front for the bank’s loan services), and then
+- that month’s interest payment (because you have to pay up front for the bank’s loan services), and

-- toward the loan’s principal, or the actual amount of money that you borrowed.
+- the loan’s principal — the actual amount of money that you borrowed.

-When you get your bill every month, interest and principal will be broken out separately.
+When you get your bill every month, the interest and principal will be broken out separately.
 That’s because they’re like separate pots of money, which we’ll discuss in a few minutes.
-But for now, know that principal and interest are never added together — that is, as long as you keep your loan current.
+For now, just know that principal and interest are never added together — as long as you keep your loan current.